ufs-community/ufs-srweather-app/docs/UsersGuide/source/DefineWorkflow.rst

 Defining a Metatask
 ===================

 A metatask groups together similar tasks and allows for the definition over entries defined by ``var`` tags.
-To define a metatask, the ``var`` entry with a nested dictionary of keys representing the names of the metatask variables and values indicating the list of values for each iteration, is required.
+To define a metatask, the ``var`` entry with a nested dictionary of keys representing the names of the metatask variables and values indicating the list of values for each iteration is required.

 Multiple var entries may be included, but each entry must have the same number of items.